 SDCE is keen to hold drop in sessions in Lee Moor, Wotter and Shaugh Prior and welcomes suggestions for suitable locations or events to attend.

 Our Advice service is funded by the Big Energy Saving Network, Devon County.
 Council,

 Devon Community Foundation and the Naturesave Trust.

-Change of Doctor at Wotter Surgery:
+Doctor at Wotter Surgery: